 I threw myself into the gym and organising the house, I even started selling some of Little Mans baby stuff, then to our surprise I fell pregnant naturally – with twins!

 Fear of loss haunted the pregnancy as did a move interstate and finding a new OBGYN.
 I was monitored closely due to it being a multiple and high risk pregnancy.
 The girls arrived ten weeks premature via emergency C-section after Little Red’s placenta started separating and her water broke.
 They spent time in NICU (Neonatal Intensive Care Unit) and continue to be monitored by a pediatrician and the outpatient NICU clinic.

 In November 2016 it was suggested that Little Red may have mild Cerebral Palsy.
-That idea has continued to evolve as we continue to work with physiotherapists, Occupational Therapists and an amazing medical team.
+As other ailments and concerns came to light, that initial idea has evolved into a bigger medical investigation.
+We continue to work with our amazing pediatrician and various specialists.
 You can read more about her health journey by clicking here.

 This blog has been a great outlet for my personal feelings around my infertility, pregnancy loss and what our future may hold and I thank you for reading, leaving supporting comments and courageous messages about your own situations.